 If you want to start eating healthy, you know that changing your relationship to food is more effective than a crash diet.
 The same is true with your sex life.
 Concerning yourself with just the act of sex is like only counting calories.
 There are numerous aspects of your daily life that affect sex in ways you may never have thought about before: stress levels, diet, (mis)conceptions about sex, and how your body and libido work.
 It’s all connected.
 Follow these steps to create a lifestyle and environment that foster a healthy sense of sex.

-• Explore your genitals with your eyes and hands before, during, and after arousal.
+1. Explore your genitals with your eyes and hands before, during, and after arousal.
 Yes, we’re talking mostly to the ladies here.
 And no, we’re not talking about masturbation yet.
 We’re talking about getting an up close and personal view of your parts.
 Women are often brought up to be ashamed of their anatomy, so they avoid all exploration and thus understanding.
 Finally get rid of the unknown!
 Use a hand mirror for the visual exam, but then supplement this with a tactile exam.
 You’ll be surprised how liberating and educational this can be.
 Just like the penis looks and feels really different depending on whether the guy is aroused, you’ll find that so too do your parts.
-While you’re at it (well, not literally), browse the web (start with www.the-clitoris.com) or the sexual health aisle at your local indie bookstore, because stuffy old anatomy text books don’t do the female genitals justice.
+While you’re at it (well, not literally), browse the web (start with www.the-clitoris.com) or get “The Clitoral Truth” (THE handbook for anyone with female genitalia) because stuffy old anatomy text books don’t do the female genitals justice.

-• Feng shui your bedroom.
+3. Feng shui your bedroom.
 Who feels sexy surrounded by a week’s worth of dirty laundry?
 Your bedroom should be a sacred space for rest, relaxation, and rolling in the hay.
 Any reminders of everyday stresses — CNN on the TV, papers you brought home from the office, stacks of unpaid bills, your cellphone — can fill your room with distracting negative energy.
 And that distraction becomes an excuse for not getting in the mood: “It’s not that I don’t love the sex, it’s that I just have so much to do!'”
 So get rid of the excuses by getting rid of the clutter.
 Dim the lights, or at least install low-wattage bulbs.
-Play a sexy CD on your bedroom stereo or iPod.
+Stream a sexy playlist.
 Invest in some nice high-thread-count sheets.
 And hey, if you’re not in the mood for sex in a sacred space, you can always do it on the kitchen table.